Goal of Distance Learning

 Students “attend” online courses by accessing the Blackboard Learning Management System web site and completing assignments according to the class schedule and syllabus.
 Online learning is NOT a go-at-your-own pace situation.
 There is a schedule involved.
 Also, some instructors/classes may use additional book publisher sites and content specific to their courses.
 Refer to your course syllabus for details concerning any required sites or technologies.
 To see if your home computer can support the applications used in online learning situations, visit the Blackboard Computer Needs page.

 Do I have to come to campus?

-For the most part, no. Students need to complete their final exams on campus or proctored at a pre-approved location.
+For the most part, no. However, instructors may schedule synchronous web conference sessions or special activities that must be completed on campus.
+Additionally, at least one major exam or graded activity will need to be “Proctored”, either on campus by your instructor, or by an approved third party Proctor.
 Your instructor will inform you of this and other required campus meetings in the course syllabus.
 CTC will provide a form with required proctor information.

 You may also make an appointment to see an instructor on-campus or communicate via e-mail or telephone.
 If you need face-to-face interaction, it’s strongly encouraged to make an appointment as opposed to dropping by.

 Do I have to be online at a certain time each day (or week)?